 For example, you may have more trouble walking when you are in pain.
 Make sure you include these in your list and discuss them with your planner.

 Checklist for accessing Assistive Technology in your NDIS Plan

-TAD Australia members are registered NDIS providers with services available to people of all ages and abilities.
+TAD Australia members are registered NDIS providers with services available to people of all ages living with disability.